 John interpreted Pluto as “imprisonment” based on the meaning of the myth of Pluto and Persephone.
 And he wondered how Lilly’s interpretation could have been sharper if he knew Pluto then.

-I agree.
-But while Pluto does gives a message here the chart has much more than Pluto to tell a fuller story and a beautiful display of symbolism.
+While Pluto does gives a message here the chart has much more than Pluto to tell a fuller story and a beautiful display of congruent symbolism.

 The answer is also clearly there without Pluto or any other outer planet.
 This is proof enough that the outer planets are more like spices; they are rarely the full meal.